SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache-tomcat.md

 * In the input plugins section, which is `[[inputs.tomcat]]`:
     * `servers` - The URL to the Tomcat server.
 This can be a comma-separated list to connect to multiple Tomcat servers.
 See [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/tomcat) for more information on additional parameters for configuring the Tomcat input plugin for Telegraf.
     * In the tags section, which is `[inputs.tomcat.tags]`
-        * `environment` - This is the deployment environment where the Tomcat farm identified by the value of **servers** resides.
+        * `environment`.
+This is the deployment environment where the Tomcat farm identified by the value of **servers** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
         * `Webserver_farm` - Enter a name to identify this Tomcat farm.
 This farm name will be shown in the Sumo Logic dashboards.
 * In the input plugins section, which is `[[inputs.jolokia2_agent]]`:
     * `servers` - The URL to the Tomcat server.
 This can be a comma-separated list to connect to multiple Tomcat servers.
 See [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2) for more information on additional parameters for configuring the Tomcat input plugin for Telegraf.
     * In the tags section, which is `[inputs.jolokia2_agent.tags]`:
-        * `environment` - This is the deployment environment where the Tomcat farm identified by the value of `servers` resides.
+        * `environment`.
+This is the deployment environment where the Tomcat farm identified by the value of `servers` resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
         * `webserver_farm`- Enter a name to identify this Tomcat farm.
 This farm name will be shown in the Sumo Logic dashboards.
 * In the output plugins section, which is `[[outputs.sumologic]]`:
     * `url` - This is the HTTP source URL created in step 3.
 See [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/configure-telegraf-output-plugin.md) for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.